Werkov/dove-eye/README.md

 Currently, the selection of the tracker is done at compile time and the application is compiled with `dove_eye::HistogramTracker` by default.
 It experimentally proved to be more stable.

+Third tracker is `dove_eye::CircleTracker`, that uses similar hue filtering as the `HistogramTracker`, however, it doesn't detect blobs but circles of the given color.
+In the end, it is subjectively as (un)stable as the `HistograTracker`.

 ### Tracking quality